 Student Success Stories

-– Mikaila Wallace, 3rd year medical student Kirksville College of Osteopathic Medicine
+– Mikaila Wallace, former medical student, Kirksville College of Osteopathic Medicine

 "I am so thankful that Mosaic and AHEC have the passion to Grow Their Own.
 I have had the opportunity to work with AHEC since high school, and they have been sculpting me into the best physician I can be.
 The physicians that I have had the pleasure to learn from are so willing to teach and strive to teach me something new everyday.
 I know that the experience I am receiving here is exceptional, and I am so excited to be back home for my rotations!"

-– Jordan Snook, third-year medical student, Kirksville College of Osteopathic Medicine
+– Jordan Snook, former medical student, Kirksville College of Osteopathic Medicine

 “The opportunities and guidance that AHEC provides to students is an essential component in the journey to medical school or other professional school admittance.
 There is no doubt they made the difference in my application and set me apart both on paper and in person.”

-– Kasey McDonald, third-year medical student, Kirksville College of Osteopathic Medicine
+– Kasey McDonald, former medical student, Kirksville College of Osteopathic Medicine

 Visit some of our clinical training communities